Prepare for your career in an applied professional setting with a non-thesis master’s degree.

 Upon completion of this concentration you will be prepared to sit for the Certified Financial PlannerTM examination.

-Financial Planning classes are also offered at the Griffin campus and online.
+Financial Planning classes are also offered online.

 The CFP(R) exam pass rate for UGA financial planning graduates is about 60%, which is slightly above the national average.
 In 2017, 24 students sat for the exam.
 We do not require our students to take the CFP(R) exam.
 Unless the student provides permission, the CFP(R) Board does not provide information about individual students.